mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "You'll see."

 The air had picked up and become colder than before.
-Kip considered telling Casra about the obstruction of Ara, and the oncoming ice age.
+Kipnu considered telling Casra about the obstruction of Ara, and the oncoming ice age.
 He had been keeping it a secret from these people for so long, but he could never find a good time to bring it up - it would only get in the way. _Mel...
 What ire does your day bring?
 Will you take me back?_

 Linyu emerged with a small circular wooden trinket and a handful of bright blue sea plants - a color exactly matching the glowing lines that Setre had marked herself with.
 The trinket was a ring of coiled copper with a few beads attached to it and a big flap of metal hiding another smaller coil and cylindrical metal bead in the middle.
 They were all fastened to a small wooden plate that was smaller than his hand - not the huge metal monstrosities he had imagined them to be.

-Thi handed the listener to Kip and told him, "This is my newest one.
+Thi handed the listener to Kipnu and told him, "This is my newest one.
 Don't go and break it."

 Kipnu said "Got it," and then Linyu went to hae mother to spread the plants all around the tree.